-While the EU has been slow to take action, EU member states have taken the lead.
+Until recently, the EU was slow to take action, so EU member states had to take the lead.
 Cages for laying hens are, or soon will be, phased out in Austria, Czechia, Germany, Luxembourg and Slovakia.
 Cages for meat rabbits are banned in Austria and will be in Belgium.
-Crates in which sows are confined around the time of their insemination are already illegal in Sweden, will be illegal in Germany and their use will be limited in Denmark.
+Crates in which sows are confined around the time of their insemination are already illegal in Sweden, will be illegal in Germany and their use is or will be limited in Austria and Denmark.
 Crates where sows are confined around the birth of their piglets, are illegal in Sweden and their use will be limited in Germany.

 What others are saying

 - Czechia is pushing for an EU-level ban on hen cages and has already put this on the agenda of the Council of the EU.
 Greece and Cyprus have committed to support such a ban.

 - The European Committee of the Regions supports ending the use of cages throughout Europe.